Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Youngest son Joseph le jeune, born at Opelousas June 1784, may have died young.

-Descendants of Jean JEANSONNE (c1746-c1822)
+Descendants of Jean JEANSONNE (c1746-c1822; William/Billy)

 1

 Oldest son Jean-Baptiste, born probably at Opelousas in the early 1770s, married Isabelle, daughter of French Creole Pierre Joubert, at Opelousas in November 1797; Isabelle's mother was a Pitre.
 Their son, name unrecorded, born at Opelousas in c1800, died at age 2 in October 1802, Jean-Baptiste, fils, called Baptiste, baptized at Opelousas, age unrecorded, in December 1800, died the same day, Pierre was baptized at Opelousas, age 2 months, in September 1803, a child, name unrecorded, perhaps a son, died 19 days after its birth in July 1805, and another child, name unrecorded, died "as a child" in August 1805.
 After the death of his wife, Jean Baptiste filed a succession record at the Opelousas courthouse, St. Landry Parish, in April 1817.
-Jean Baptiste, whom the recording priest described as a resident of Prairie de Langlois, "Captain of Militia and president of the members de l'admistration de cette eglise (of the church administration)," remarried to Marie Françoise, daughter of French Creole Henry Fontenot of La Grande Prairie, at the Opelousas church, St. Landry Parish, in April 1817.
-Jean Baptiste's postmortem succession record was filed at the Opelousas courthouse in August 1822; it names his widow, so he was dead by then; he would have been in his late 40s or early 50s that year.
-He probably died at his home on La Prairie Ronde.
+Jean Baptiste, whom the recording priest described as a resident of Prairie de Langlois, "Captain of Militia and president of the members de l'admistration de cette eglise (of the church administration)," remarried to Marie Françoise, daughter of French Creole Henry Fontenot of Grande Prairie, at the Opelousas church, St. Landry Parish, in April 1817.
+Jean Baptiste's postmortem succession was filed at the Opelousas courthouse in August 1822; it names his widow, so he was dead by then; he would have been in his late 40s or early 50s that year.
+He probably died at his home on Prairie Ronde.

-Pierre, by his first wife, married Clarisse, daughter of French Creole Joseph Andrepont, at the Opelousas church, St. Landry Parish, in April 1823.
+Pierre, by his first wife, married Clarisse, daughter of French Creole Joseph Andrépont, at the Opelousas church, St. Landry Parish, in April 1823.
 Their son Pierre, fils was born in St. Landry Parish in January 1829.
 Their daughters married into the Saucier and Vasseur families.

 2